Vivonet/Presto/README.md

 0. In-place loading means you can refresh your objects from their server definitions without blowing away other local data.
 Working on a single instance of an object means more predictable behavior and compatibility with a wide range of existing designs.

 ## Disclaimer
-This project is in its infancy and is constantly changing.
+This project was created primarily for my own personal use and as such may change to accommodate new features I require of it.
 Expect breaking changes.
 You’re more than welcome to depend on Presto in your projects, but for now you should link against a specific build and be aware that updating Presto may break your existing code.
 I will try to keep a changelog of all breaking changes introduced from version to version to facilitate new version adoption.

 ## Installation
 Presto is contained for the most part in a single pair of files: Presto.h/m.
 There is also a handy (but optional) NSObject+Presto.h/m category which exposes Presto methods on NSObject.
 This category is designed to allow for easy customization and selection of the methods that suit your project.
 You can expose as many or as few of these category methods as you like.
+If you encounter compiler conflicts when including NSObject+Presto.h, just comment-out (or rename) the offending declarations in that file.

 To install Presto, just copy Presto.h/m into your project and import it where necessary.
 It is recommended that you #import the optional NSObject+Presto.h in your project’s precompiled header (.pch) file to make accessing Presto on any object automatic from anywhere in your project.